6-month-old golden retrievers are so cute!

 These irresistible balls of fluff love to play, chew, explore, get into trouble, and generally grab life by the horns.

-Although they’re incredibly charming, they require constant supervision, as they haven’t yet learned
+Although they’re incredibly charming, they require constant supervision, as they haven’t yet learned right from wrong.

 Six-month-old golden retrievers fall in the middle of the pack.